Demi Lovato Says She Likes To ‘Feel Like An Outsider’ In Hollywood

 At One Time, Demi Lovato Feared She Might Never Work Again

-Demi Lovato has been working in the entertainment industry, since she landed her first television role at the age of 10, but, as Demi shares with Entertainment Tonight, there was a period in her life, when she feared she might never find another role.
+Demi Lovato has been working in the entertainment industry since she landed her first television role at the age of 10, but, as Demi shares with Entertainment Tonight, there was a period in her life, when she feared she might never find another role.
 She recalls running into a number of obstacles and challenges, all attempting to derail her career, and that made Lovato feel concerned for her future.
 She says she felt like she had it harder than most others.

 “I overcame those struggles [and] it actually gave me more of a…I found my purpose through it all,” Ms. Lovato said.
 “That was kind of my story.”